 Pumping water from Kennady Lake into Lake N11 is expected to have little effect on water quality in Lake N11 and in downstream waterbodies.
-To begin with, the water in Kennady Lake will be clear, but as the water levels in Kennady Lake drop it will start to pick up lakebottom sediment.
+To begin with, the water in Kennady Lake will be clear, but as the water levels in Kennady Lake drop it will start to pick up lake bottom sediment.
 At that point, the water will be pumped into the Water Management Pond and not released into Lake N11 until the sediment settles out.

 There will be some effects on water quality in the downstream waterbodies from the Project construction and operations.
 There may also be a slight increase in minerals.
 This change will be quite small because groundwater from the pits, which contains high levels of total dissolved solids, will not be directly released downstream.
-There will be marginal increases in trace metals, and concentrations of aluminum, cadmium and copper may be marginally higher than water quality guidelines established to protect aquatic life, but still below drinking water quality guidelines.
+There will be marginal increases in trace metals, and concentrations of cadmium may be higher than the water quality guideline established to protect aquatic life, but still below the drinking water quality guideline.